AndreasHeger/CGATReport/doc/Running.rst

    Remove all build information including cached data.

 **<tracker>**
-   The name of a tracker.
+   The name of a :class:`Tracker`.
 All images, cached data and text elements based on this tracker are removed so that they will be re-build during the next build.
 Multiple trackers can be named on the command line.